 The purpose of these inaugural pair of dialogues was to help people deliberate on how we should approach the issues of division and outrage that prevent us from making progress on urgent problems in the United States.
 Participants evaluated and discussed three options that could help heal our country’s partisan divide and give all Americans a way to move forward, together.

 Are you interested in attending the next dialogue?
 Would your organization like to sponsor this program?
 Do you have a great idea for a topic you think we should build a dialogue around?
-Let Payton know!
+Let Aaron Keith know!